Not Another Book Group Book Group

 • 7:00 to 8:30 p.m.
 Eastern Time on Tuesdays January 6, January 20 and February 3.

 • $45 includes all three sessions plus at-home prompts sent between sessions.
-Cost does not include the book.

 Questions?
-Let Angie know: angie@bigstonehouse.org.
+Contact Angie Arendt: angie@bigstonehouse.org.

 (yes, that’s Angie’s beaten up copy of this book in the photo…it is well read, well loved).